Skip to content

 I remember a famous cricket coach (maybe Kevin Pieterson’s?) who did this.

 Unlike most coaches, he didn’t feel the need to constantly provide input.
 Instead, he kept his mouth shut, studied the player, and only opened his mouth when he’d identified exactly what that player needed to do to improve.
+His words carried weight.

 (as an introvert, you don’t have to worry about being THAT guy)